utad77895/MiniProj2/README.md

 # Animalec
-An animals pedagogical app
+An animals Pedagogical app

-To start animalec:
+To start animalec with Experts and Sponsors entities:
 ```
 npm run serve
 ```